New to Yoga?

 How do I know which class is for me?

-If there are no upcoming intro to Yoga courses scheduled, feel free to book or pop along to one of Rocci or Ceri’s classes.
+If there are no upcoming intro to Yoga courses scheduled, feel free to book or pop along to one of Rocci’s classes.
 These are gentler classes and are a great way to ease you into the wonderful world of yoga.
 Although, feel free to start with Natasha or Natalie if you’re keen to try a more powerful class.

 To see a full description of each of the yoga styles we offer and to help you decide which is best for you, just visit our class descriptions page.